toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 3 | Expedia creates a notification message, computes routing for the appropriate DC partner, and performs any necessary message transformation so that the message will adheres to the expected output format. |
 4 | Expedia sends the request message to the DC partner via a HTTPS post of a SOAP formatted XML message with a SOAP header and an OTA message as the payload.
 The body of the message will be built using the OTA_HotelResNotifRQ XML message schema for bookings, the OTA_HotelResModifyNotifRQ for changes, and the OTA_CancelRQ for cancellations. |
 5 |  | DC partner validates the message header, and stores the request message.
 6 |  | The partner system performs any necessary operations to process the request and generates a booking/modification confirmation or cancellation number for this notification as soon as possible.
-Connection remains open with Expediauntil Expedia receives a response with a confirmation number.
+Connection remains open with Expedia until Expedia receives a response with a confirmation number.
-7 |  | The partner system generates a response after notification is processed, on the same connection it received the HTTP Post containing the SOAP message.
+7 |  | The partner system generates a response after notification is processed, on the same connection it received the HTTPS Post containing the SOAP message.
 The payload will be built with one the following messages: OTA_HotelResNotifRS, OTA_HotelResModifyNotifRS and OTA_CancelRS.
 8 | Expedia validates the message header, and stores the response message. | 9 | Extract confirmation number from the response message and update booking information in the Expedia system. | 10 | Now the consumer can view his itinerary on any Expedia websites with the hotel confirmation number. |